pincher-chen/Matgen-toolkit/README.md

 ### Usage

 ```
-usage: ./bin/CSD_classify --input_dir=string --output_dir=string [options] ...
+usage: ./bin/csd_classify --input_dir=string --output_dir=string [options] ...
 options:
   -i, --input_dir     csd folder location (string)
   -o, --output_dir    classification result export location (string)
-  -d, --skin_distance    the skin distance(coefficient) you want to use (double [=0.25])
   -r, --remove        only remove the cif which contains special elements or special bonds(the input form likes special meatal/special bonds(Fe|Cu/Fe-O|C-O&C-H) or only input one of them, please use '/' as separators for elements and bonds) (string [=])
   -k, --keep          only keep the cif which contains special elements and special bond(the input form likes special meatal/special bonds(Fe|Cu/Fe-O|C-O&C-H) or only input one of them, please use '/' as separators for elements and bonds (string [=])
   -l, --log           print the detail log, no log by default
+  -u, --unique        remove duplicate files
   -?, --help          print this message
 ```

 ### Example